eschmidt45/Duke-WBB-Offensive-Efficiency/README.md

 ## Deployment
 Step 1: For best user experience run using RStudio.
 Download here: [RStudio](https://posit.co/download/rstudio-desktop/)

-Step 2: Fork the repository OR download the 'Portfolio Code'.Rmd and 'Duke WBB 22-23 Off Pos Data'.xlsx files from the repository
+Step 2: Download and save into a folder the 'Portfolio Code'.Rmd and 'Duke WBB 22-23 Off Pos Data'.xlsx files from the repository

 Step 3: Run the 'Portfolio Code'.Rmd